-Name of School: Student's Name:Date of Birth: MedicAlert Number(if relevant): Review date for this form: Description of the condition Recommended support Warning Signs Can you please outline the warning signs (e.g. sensations) Triggers Can you please outline the known triggers (eg illness, elevated te lights) mperature, flashing Seizure Types Please highlight which seizure types apply: Please indicate typical seizure frequency and length, and any management that is a Simple partial Staring, may blink rapidly Only part of the brain is involved (partial) Person remains conscious (simple), able to hear, may or may not be Jerking of parts of the body may occur Rapid recovery Person may have a headache or experience sensations that aren't r flashing light, strange taste or smell, 'funny tummy' These are sometim may lead to other types of seizures.
-Complex partial variation from standard seizure management. e able to speak eal, such as sounds, Only part of the brain is involved (partial) Person staring and unaware.
-Eyes may jerk but may talk, remain si Toward the end of the seizure, person may perform unusual activit movement, fiddling with clothes (these are called automatisms) Confused and drowsy after seizure settles, may sleep.
-Generalised seizures Tonic clonic Not responsive Might fall down/cry out Body becomes stiff (tonic) Jerking of arms and legs occurs (clonic) Excessive saliva Absence Vacant stare or eyes may blink/roll up Lasts 5-10 seconds Impaired awareness (may be seated) Instant recovery, no memory of the event enly or gradually lybe hours) when in
+Name of School: Student's Name:Date of Bir th: MedicAlert Number(if relevant): Reference eview date for this form: Description of the condition Recommended support Warning Signs Can you please outline the warning signs (e.g. sensations) Triggers Can you please outline the known triggers (eg illness, elevated temp lights) erature, flashing Seizure Types Please highlight which seizure types apply: Please indicate typical seizure frequency and length, and any management that is a □ Partial (focal) seizures Which side of the brain is affected? □ Simple partial □ Staring, may blink rapidly □ Only part of the brain is involved (partial) □ Person remains conscious (simple), able to hear, may or may not be able of parts of the body may occur □ Rapid recovery □ Person may have a headache or experience sensations that aren't real, flashing light, strange taste or smell, 'funny tummy' These are sometimes may lead to other types of seizures. such as sounds, □ Complex partial □ Only part of the brain is involved (partial) □ Person staring and unaware.
+Eyes may jerk but may talk, remain sittin □ Toward the end of the seizure, person may perform unusual activities, movement, fiddling with clothes (these are called automatisms) □ Confused and drowsy after seizure settles, may sleep. ☐ Generalised seizures ■ Tonic clonic ■ Not responsive ■ Might fall down/cry out ■ Body becomes stiff (tonic) ■ Jerking of arms and legs occurs ■ May be red or blue in the face ■ May lose control of bladder and/ ■ Tongue may be bitten ■ Lasts 1-3 minutes, stops suddenly

-■ Myoclonic ■ Sudden simple jerk ■ May recur many times.

-Duration

-How long does recovery take if the seizure isn't long enough to require Midazolam?

-Person's reaction during and after a seizure

-Please comment

-Any other recommendations to support the person during and after a seizure

-Signs that the seizure is starting to settle
+(clonic) ☐ Excessive saliva Confusion and deep sleep (maybe hours) when in recovery phase.
+May have a headache.
+Absence Vacant stare or eyes may blink/n Lasts 5-10 seconds Impaired awareness (may be s Instant recovery, no memory o Myoclonic Sudden simple jerk May recur many times. eated) Duration How long does recovery take if the se izure isn't long enough to require Midazolam?
+Person's reaction during and after r a seizure Please comment Any other recommendations to su pport the person during and after a seizure Signs that the seizure is starting ; to settle

-First Aid - Management of Seizures

-The following is the first aid response that School staff will follow:

-(Developed by Children's Epilepsy Program, Royal Children's Hospital)
+First Aid - Management of Seizures The following is the first aid response that School staff will follow: (Developed by Children's Epilepsy Program, Royal Children's Hospital)